Film and Media

 Gender and Sexuality

-At least since the invention of troubadour love in the middle ages, the French and Italians have had much to say about women, feminism, masculinity, transgender, and sexuality.
+Since the middle ages, the French and Italians have had much to say about women, feminism, masculinity, transgender, and sexuality.
 Graduate students interested in gender and sexuality will find an extremely vibrant intellectual home in FRIT.
 Read more

 What do the languages and histories of Italian and French-speaking world regions have to tell us about national and transnational identities from the medieval Mediterranean to contemporary experiences of migration?
 What does it mean to “do” French or Italian studies in dialogue with global, migration, diaspora, and postcolonial studies?
 Read more